 - Polyps are made of endometrial tissue and are malleable, stemming from the inner lining of the uterus.

 Size of polyps:

 - Polyps are typically very small, ranging from a few millimeters to centimeters.

-- Fibroids can range in size from millimeters to the size of watermelons.
+- Fibroids are usually larger than polyps, ranging in size from millimeters to the size of watermelons.

 Potential for cancer?

-- Polyps can develop into cancer, although that is rare.
+- Polyps can develop into cancer, although this is rare.

-- Fibroids can cause pain, pressure and discomfort.
+- Fibroids can cause pain, pressure, menstrual changes and discomfort.

-- Polyps generally do not cause any pain.
+- Polyps generally do not cause any pain and often go unnoticed.

 10 Fast Facts on Fibroids